| WHY

 original Foxtrotters were known for capping their tracks

-or barely stepped over them when they
+or barely stepped over them when they foxtrotted.
+This is

-foxtrotted.
-This is how the breed and the gait got it’s
+how the breed and the gait got it’s very name.
+However that

-fast as a big lick stride.
-For show ring purposes the cross
+type of gait is not as fast as a big lick stride.
+For show

-with Tennessee Walking Horse blood tended to
+ring purposes the cross with Tennessee Walking Horse blood

-first crosses were quite impressive, however the
+gait.
+Those first crosses were quite impressive, however

-more crosses that were made the closer to pace the group
+the more crosses that were made the closer to pace the group

-drifted until the style of foxtrot began to
+drifted until the style of foxtrot began to evolve away

 Over